 In 1995, Oaklawn became one of the first hospitals in the area to use wireless laptop computers at each bedside, a major advancement in clinician communication.

 During the 1990s, the volume of outpatient services began to skyrocket.
 More procedures, including surgeries, could be done without an inpatient stay.
 During this decade, Oaklawn’s outpatient volume in Radiology, Laboratory, Cardiopulmonary and Outpatient Surgery increased each year.

 Because of steady growth, Oaklawn’s expanding staff grew to 650 employees in 2004, becoming Marshall’s largest employer when long-time employment leaders, Eaton Corporation and State Farm Regional Insurance Offices continued to downsize.

 In 2005, the hospital continued its commitment to outstanding facilities with the expansion of the Cronin Imaging Center, the Franke Family Laboratory, Registration and the Emergency Department.

-Oaklawn also introduced a new service in the spring of 2005, when the Oaklawn Sleep Center opened its doors on the east end of the downtown retail district, across from the old Brooks Rupture Appliance Building.
-The Sleep Center tests for and treats all types of sleep disorders.
+Oaklawn also introduced a new service in the spring of 2005, with the Oaklawn Sleep Center opening its doors on the east end of the downtown retail district, across from the old Brooks Rupture Appliance Building.
+The Sleep Center tests and treats all types of sleep disorders.
 Near the end of the year, Oaklawn became the first Michigan hospital west of Ann Arbor to purchase a da Vinci Robotic Surgery System.